 However, the use of evidence-based psychotherapies such as cognitive-behavioural therapy has been shown to be effective in addition to receiving medication-based treatments.

-Westley Clark, the director of the Centre for Substance Abuse Treatment of the Substance Abuse and Mental Health Services Administration has been quoted as stating that, “SAMHSA endorses the use of evidence-based practices in substance abuse treatment—treatments scientifically shown to be effective.
-Many evidenced-based programs which take a holistic approach to treatment may incorporate aspects of alternative or spiritual healing.
-These approaches may also be helpful so long as they are used as adjuncts to evidenced-based practices.”
+Westley Clark, the director of the Centre for Substance Abuse Treatment of the Substance Abuse and Mental Health Services Administration has been quoted as stating, “SAMHSA endorses the use of evidence-based practices in substance abuse treatment—treatments scientifically shown to be effective.
+Many evidence-based programs which take a holistic approach to treatment may incorporate aspects of alternative or spiritual healing.
+These approaches may also be helpful so long as they are used as adjuncts to evidence-based practices.”

 The holistic approach aims to combine both medical and non-medical treatments to provide the individual with a greater choice in how they approach their own recovery.

-A key argument in the holistic therapy debate in that individuals should be informed as to which therapies are science or evidence-based and which are not.
-Furthermore, it is extremely important for an individual to have the right to request the credentials or qualification of their holistic therapist to ensure that their provider is fully trained.
+A key argument in the holistic therapy debate is that individuals should be informed as to which therapies are science or evidence-based and which are not.
+Furthermore, it is extremely important for an individual to have the right to request the credentials or qualifications of their holistic therapist to ensure that their provider is fully trained.